-Before joining the company in September 2007, he was senior executive vice president of integration and chief administrative officer of Alcatel-Lucent, responsible for the integration of the Alcatel-Lucent merger as well as procurement, real estate, IT and supply chain.
+Before joining Pfizer in September 2007, he was Senior Executive Vice President of Integration and Chief Administrative Officer of Alcatel-Lucent, responsible for the integration of the Alcatel-Lucent merger as well as procurement, real estate, IT and supply chain.

-When Lucent was spun off from AT&T in 1996, Frank helped create the new company financially as the chief financial officer of Lucent’s Network Systems Business and was a critical member of the team that met with investors around the world during Lucent’s initial public offering.
-In 1999, he was appointed the Group President of Lucent’s Switching Solutions Business Unit, where he led Lucent’s multibillion-dollar, global Switching, Access and Application Software businesses.
+When Lucent was spun off from AT&T in 1996, Frank helped create the new company financially as the CFO of Lucent’s Network Systems Business and was a critical member of the team that met with investors around the world during Lucent’s initial public offering.
+In 1999, he was appointed the Group President of Lucent’s Switching Solutions Business Unit, where he managed Lucent’s $10B plus global Switching, Access and Application Software businesses.

-Born and raised in New Jersey, Frank earned his M.B.A. in Finance from St. John’s University and his B.A. in Accounting from St. Peter’s College.
+Born and raised in New Jersey, Frank earned his MBA in Finance from St. John’s University and his BS in Accounting from St. Peter’s University.
 He started his career in 1979 at Bell Labs, holding a variety of financial, accounting and general management positions, and moved within AT&T, holding a series of positions with increasing responsibility.

-He currently serves on the Board of Directors of Zoetis, Inc. and Humana, Inc. and is chair of the Humana Audit Committee; and the Independent College Fund of New Jersey.
+He currently serves on the Boards of Directors of Humana, Inc., and is chair of the Audit Committee; Zoetis, Inc.; and the Independent Colleges and Universities of New Jersey.